ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <blockquote>If you are learning JavaScript, you will quickly come across four terms:
 Continue reading on Medium »</blockquote>

 <h3>5.
-I Built Three Side Projects Before Discovering These JavaScript APIs - <a href="https://medium.com/codetodeploy/i-built-three-side-projects-before-discovering-these-javascript-apis-2a36b3c74129?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built Three Side Projects Before Discovering These JavaScript APIs - <a href="https://medium.com/beyond-localhost/i-built-three-side-projects-before-discovering-these-javascript-apis-2a36b3c74129?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>The browser already had the features I was trying to build myself.
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Beyond Localhost »</blockquote>

 <h3>6.
 How Much Does It Cost to Hire Java Developer in 2026? - <a href="https://medium.com/@netsetsoftware1/how-much-does-it-cost-to-hire-java-developer-in-2026-4907f88044ee?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>